DaveSkender/Stock.Indicators/docs/contributing.md

 By submitting changes to this repo you are also acknowledging and agree to the terms in both the [Developer Certificate of Origin (DCO) 1.1](https://developercertificate.org) and the [Apache 2.0 license](https://opensource.org/licenses/Apache-2.0).
 These are standard open-source terms and conditions.

-When ready, submit a Pull Request with a clear list of what you've done (read more about [pull requests](https://help.github.com/pull-requests)).
+When ready, submit a [Pull Request](https://help.github.com/pull-requests) with a clear list of what you've done.
 Always write a clear log message for your commits.
 One-line messages are fine for most changes.

 After a Pull Request is reviewed, accepted, and [squash] merged to `main`, we may batch changes before publishing a new package version to the [public NuGet repository](https://www.nuget.org/packages/Skender.Stock.Indicators).
 Please be patient with turnaround time.